This review was originally published on October 7, 2024, and updated on October 18, 2024, for the UK viewers.

 I can imagine they grew up like twins thanks to the small age gap (though I believe in older child, younger child, middle child, only child psychologies!) and it is inevitable to have certain similarities when you grow up in the same household.

-Watching the movie, it is obvious Damian had the time of his life bringing these diametrically opposed twins to life on big screen.
+Watching the movie, and reading the interviews he gives, it is obvious Damian had the time of his life bringing these diametrically opposed twins to life on big screen.
 And knowing how, in the blink of an eye, he can have a character switch from one mood to another, I am not surprised how seamlessly he goes back and forth between Peter and Will.
 I am in awe of his comedic timing and deadpan delivery.
 He should do more comedy!

 In closing, huge thanks go to Damian for sharing my Instagram story with a note attached to it about his fangs – hilarious!
 The song that accompanies the Instagram story is Damian’s new single ‘Suck My Blood‘ that goes very well with The Radleys theme and is on the movie soundtrack.